CORNELIUS DREBBEL'S CLOCK: POWERED BY AIR PRESSURE CHANGES

 Left: Drebbel's barometric clock: 1610

-Cornelis Drebbel- the same man who is supposed to have rowed a boat underwater up the Thames- built a device in 1610 which was apparently a clock telling the time, date, and season.
-The gold machine was mounted in a globe on pillars and appears to have been powered by changes in air pressure.
-So far I have found no details of this.
+Cornelis Drebbel- the same remarkable man who is supposed to have rowed a boat underwater up the Thames- built in 1610 a clock telling the time, date, and moon phases.
+It appears to have been powered by changes in air pressure.

 In the 1760s the well-known clockmaker Mr James Cox developed a clock which was were wound up by changes in barometric pressure.
 The work was done in collaboration John Joseph Merlin, with whom Cox also worked on developing automata.
-Two large glass vessels containing no less than 68 kilograms (150 pounds) of mercury were connected together by an ingenious system of cords an pulleys so that the pulleys would rotate back and forth as the atmospheric pressure rose and fell.
-A sector-and-pinion mechanism converted this to unidirectional motion so that winding occurred on both rising and falling pressures.
+Two large glass vessels containing no less than 68 kilograms (150 pounds) of mercury worked as a massive barometer; they were connected together by an ingenious system of cords and pulleys so that the pulleys would rotate back and forth as the atmospheric pressure and so the glass vessels, rose and fell.
+A rack-and-pinion mechanism converted this to unidirectional motion so that winding of the mainspring occurred on both rising and falling pressures, and there was a safety-device to prevent overwinding.
 Cox claimed that his design was a true perpetual motion machine, which of course it was not.